Sunbury Radio’s history

 One month after obtaining our permanent 24 hour licence in September 2001 the station was robbed again over night on the 2 October 2001.
 The station was off air for 4 days while our volunteer technician worked very hard to enable us to broadcast again.

-Today, our studios are well served with security systems and high definition surveliance cameras.
+Today, our studios are well served with entry security systems and high definition surveillance cameras.

 Thankfully, with the dedication of volunteer presenters, our members, and sponsors, Sunbury Radio continues to be ‘a station in the community, for the community’.